jeeb/avisynth/distrib/Readme/readme.txt

   since the function names explicitely tell whether we are converting from RGB or to RGB.

   New: additional "matrix" parameter values: see table above.
-  With a new syntax "170m", "240m", "fcc" are newly available matrixes.
+  With a new syntax "170m", "240m", "bt470m" are newly available matrixes.
   New-style matrix name can be:
     matrix name
   or